DynamicTimzy/NumberGuessGame/README.md

-#Automated Deployment of a Java Web Application
+# Automated Deployment of a Java Web Application
-#enabling  continuous  integration  and  continuous  deployment  (CI/CD)  for  a Java-based web application.
+Enabling  continuous  integration  and  continuous  deployment  (CI/CD)  for  a Java-based web application.

 #Jenkins pipeline must be built as a script or using Pipeline from SCM.

 #Project Directory Structure